SpannerMonkey/SMIndustries/README.md

 This work provides the larger part of the EN_US localisation and will be added to as other managed mods are in turn processed for localisation .
 Failure to use 1 copy of this dictionary in combination with the above named KSP mods will result in descriptions and titles being rendered as meaningless strings

-The bulk of the dictionary work was created and assembled by @gomker, using a combination of scripts in order to process such a large amount of individual parts .
+The bulk of the original dictionary work was created and assembled by @gomker, using a combination of scripts in order to process such a large amount of individual parts .
 All of the initial code development and adaptation was carried out and supplied by Doctor Davinci.
+Splash screen courtesy DoctorDavinci from original by Snark

-Credits and collaborators, gomker, XOC2008,DoctorDavinci, WrenchHead, TheDog,
+Credits and collaborators, gomker, XOC2008,DoctorDavinci,Kergan,TheDog, WrenchHead,

 Copyright © 2017 Tony Jones